What Is Thoracic Radiculopathy?

 What Causes Thoracic Radiculopathy?

-- Degenerative joint disease in your neck or in your lower back
+- Degenerative joint disease

-- A herniated disc in your mid-back
+- A herniated thoracic disc

 - A metastatic tumor